Click on the titles below for more information.

 I am graduating this semester and have accepted a job which will begin after I graduate.
 What do I need to do?

 F-1 students must attend a mandatory seminar for Optional Practical Training (OPT) before they graduate.
 We recommend attending an OPT session before your final semester, because there are important deadlines, and careful planning is essential.
 Visit our practical training webpage for a current schedule of OPT seminars and details about OPT.
-Contact a CIE advisor if you have any questions.
+Contact a CGE advisor if you have any questions.

 Can I volunteer for an unpaid activity?

 Immigration regulations do not prohibit students from doing “volunteer work” on their extra time, as long as this is “not actual work”.
 Volunteering must not interfere with being a full-time student.
 Also, any activities must never go against labor laws (in other words, students cannot find a regular job and simply volunteer their time for free).
 Volunteering is permitted as long as it is “true volunteering”, such as helping at a homeless shelter on the weekends or helping with a local charity or marathon event.

 What is the full time enrollment requirement for students?